Caroline County, Maryland: Government

 Growth is a major issue faced by Caroline County and several other Mid-Shore counties.
 Retirees and workers willing to commute across the Chesapeake Bay to the western shore are increasingly attracted by the rural environment and low cost of living.

 From 1994 to 2014 Caroline was the only county in the state not represented by a resident legislator in the Maryland General Assembly.
 Redistricting and a sparse population were the chief causes.

 Law enforcement

 The Sheriff of Caroline County is Donnie Baker, who has held the position since 2022.

 Politics

-At a Presidential level, Caroline is the “reddest” county on the mostly Republican Eastern Shore, and rivals Carroll County as the most Republican county in the state outside of Appalachian Western Maryland.
+At a Presidential level, Caroline is the “reddest” county on the mostly Republican Eastern Shore, and rivals Carroll and Cecil Counties as the most Republican counties in the state outside of Appalachian Western Maryland.
 No Democratic presidential candidate has carried Caroline County since Lyndon Johnson’s landslide in 1964, and before then it had last gone Democratic in 1940 with Franklin D. Roosevelt.
-Indeed, the last Democrat to reach forty percent of the county’s vote was Jimmy Carter in 1980.
-In earlier times Caroline was a swing county, less secessionist than Wicomico, Worcester, Queen Anne’s or Cecil.
+Indeed, the last Democrat to reach forty percent of the county's vote was Jimmy Carter in 1980.
+In earlier times Caroline was a swing county, less secessionist than Wicomico, Worcester, Queen Anne's or Cecil.